Mahfuzshihab/hrApp/README.md

 ---

 ## Personal Reflection
-Every project teaches something .
+Every project offers a learning opportunity.
 This project helped me to improve my React skills, especially state management, hooks and axios.
 Backend with json-server and deploying both frontend and backend taught me real-world app setup and environment configuration.
 I started doing this very lately, in the end of summer vacation.
 Certainly I enjoyed the hr app journey.

 ---